newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

     }
 ```

-1. Add a new attribute named `onClickTable` to the existing `TableChart` as a way to configure a `click` event on the table rows.
+5. Add a new attribute named `onClickTable` to the existing `TableChart` as a way to configure a `click` event on the table rows.

-The onClickTable receives four parameters that each provide a different view of the overall data.
+The `onClickTable` receives three parameters that each provide a different view of the overall data.
-- dataEl: The inner contents of the specific Table element on which the user clicked.
+- `dataEl`: The inner contents of the specific Table element on which the user clicked.
-- row: a JS object of the data that makes up the entire row of that table
+- `row`: a JS object of the data that makes up the entire row of that table
-- chart: the entire JS object used to generate the chart, both headings and data rows
+- `chart`: the entire JS object used to generate the chart, both headings and data rows

 ```javascript
     <div className="chart">